DrCopyPaste/RecNForget/README.md

 - changed default hotkey for "toggle record" to [Pause]
 - shrinked main window in size and reorganized controls a bit
+- can select the slected file in the explorer using [Down-Arrow]-key in the main window
 - all action buttons now are in the same row at the bottom
+- can play/pause slected file using [Space]-key in the main window
 - added skip buttons to navigate through output folder (auto selects the latest file on program start)
+- can skip to previous/next file using [Left-Arrow]/[Right-Arrow]-key in the main window
 - can rename selected file via pencil icon next to "selected file"
+- can rename slected file using [Return]-key in the main window
 - can delete selected file via trash can icon next to "selected file"
+- can delete selected file using [Delete]-key in the main window
 - file name pattern no longer in main window (it is instead configured by the pencil button next to "recording path" or via settings menu)
 - can configure target path via folder icon next to "recording path"
 - consistently use white background for (almost) all controls